1165 København K

 Tlf: 35 32 28 98 (mon-thurs)

-How to understand the mysterious words, phrases and expressions in Danish everyday conversation.
+Mysterious words, phrases and expressions in Danish everyday conversation, translated and acted out.

 A large part of conversational speech consists of questions like ‘What’s your name?’, and a lot of responses begin by an exclamation such as ‘Oh, me?
 Well…’ So these two groups of words are quite good to get the hang of.